Scientific Name

 Description

 Gymnocalycium bruchii is a dwarf cactus that forms clumps of blue-green stems with 12 shallow ribs and woolly areoles that bear clusters of white to grayish, bristle-like spines.
-The stems are spherical, depressed at the apex, and can reach only 1.5 inches (3.8 cm) in height and 2.5 inches (6.3 cm) in diameter.
+The stems are spherical, depressed at the apex, and can reach a height of only 1.5 inches (3.8 cm) and a diameter of 2.5 inches (6.3 cm).

-Flowers are funnel-shaped, up to 2 inches (5 cm) long, and nearly equal in diameter.
-They are in different shades of pink and white and appear in spring.
+The flowers are funnel-shaped and can measure up to 2 inches (5 cm) in length, with nearly equal diameters.
+They appear in spring in different shades of pink and white.

 Hardiness